Channel Estimation for FAS-assisted Multiuser mmWave Systems: Simulation Results

 In Fig.~\ref{NMSE_VS_KM} and Fig.~\ref{rate_VS_KM}, the effect of $M$ and $K$ is investigated, from which several observations can be made.
-First, as $M$ and $K$ increase, ${\text {NMSE}} ({\hat {\bm G}}_{u, {\text {L3SCR}}})$ notably drops, leading to substantial improvements in the system sum-rate.
-Specifically, when $M = 128$ and $K \geq 6$, the rate gap between L3SCR and the case with perfect CSI becomes quite small, showcasing the effectiveness of the L3SCR scheme.
-Fig.~\ref{rate_VS_KM} also shows that when $M$ is large, decreasing NMSE does not always obviously benefit the system sum-rate.
-For example, when $M = 128$ and $K = 6$, further increasing $K$ can effectively reduce the NMSE (from $10^{-1.3}$ to $10^{-1.8}$), but it no longer yields an obvious gain in the sum-rate.
-Therefore, we could simply let $K = 6$ in this case and it significantly reduces the estimation overhead in terms of both hardware switching and pilot.
-On the other hand, ${\text {NMSE}} ({\hat {\bm G}}_{u, {\text {LS}}})$ remains unchanged with $K$ and $M$.
-We will explain this later in Fig.~\ref{NMSE_VS_PT}.
-Moreover, in some configurations, the LS method outperforms the proposed L3SCR scheme in terms of both NMSE and sum-rate.
-However, it is important to highlight that the LS method requires the fluid antenna to locate and estimate the channel at every port, which is clearly infeasible in practical scenarios since $N$ is large.
-Therefore, we have provided it here only as the benchmark.
+First, as $M$ increases, both ${\text {NMSE}} ({\hat {\bm G}}_{u, {\text {L3SCR}}})$ and ${\text {NMSE}} ({\hat {\bm G}}_{u, {\text {OMP}}})$ notably drop, leading to great improvement in the sum rate.
+When $M$ is small, the OMP algorithm outperforms the proposed L3SCR scheme in terms of both NMSE and sum rate, while when $M$ is large, the situation reverses.
+This is because the L3SCR scheme separately estimates the AoAs and AoDs.
+The estimation error in the first step will therefore be passed to the second step.
+In contrast, the OMP algorithm in \cite{lee2016channel} jointly estimates the AoAs and AoDs.
+Therefore, if $M$ is small, the OMP algorithm scheme can be applied to improve the estimation accuracy.
+Second, it is observed that when $K$ increases, the NMSE of both the L3SCR and OMP schemes decreases monotonically, whereas the sum rate first increases and then decreases.
+This is because while increasing $K$ can effectively improve estimation accuracy, it also increases pilot overhead.
+Moreover, we see that ${\text {NMSE}} ({\hat {\bm G}}_{u, {\text {LS}}})$ remains unchanged with $K$ and $M$.
+We will explain this later in Fig.~\ref{NMSE_time_VS_PT}.
+In many configurations, the LS method outperforms the L3SCR and OMP schemes in terms of NMSE.
+However, it is important to recognize that the LS method requires $NTU$ pilot overhead, resulting in lower sum rate (see Fig.~\ref{rate_VS_KM}).